VincentSheehan22/UCDPA_vincentsheehan/README.md

 duration.
 Typical cumulative time-on-ice for a player in a 60-minute game can range from 5 to 20 minutes.
 Data likely unavailable due to recency of player location tracking technology.
   * As data is not available for over 50% of players in the dataset, this column will be dropped.
 * **FOW%**: Face-off win percentage.
 Game scenario in which two players contest possession of the puck.
-Typically taken by players in the centre position.
+Typically, taken by players in the centre position.
   * As data is not available for over 50% of players in the dataset, this column will be dropped.